Some of the numbers presented in this website may not be the most recent available

 The state has never been fully unified and the population depends on subsistence farming and fishing.

-The Solomons consist of nearly 1000 islands including Choiseul, the Shortland Islands, the New Georgia Islands, Santa Isabel, the Russell Islands, the Florida Islands, Malaita, Guadalcanal, Sikaiana, Maramasike, Ulawa, Uki, Makira, Santa Ana, Rennell and Bellona, the Santa Cruz Islands, Tikopia, Anuta, and Fatutaka.
+The Solomons in the southwest Pacific Ocean, consist of nearly 1000 islands including Choiseul, the Shortland Islands, the New Georgia Islands, Santa Isabel, the Russell Islands, the Florida Islands, Malaita, Guadalcanal, Sikaiana, Maramasike, Ulawa, Uki, Makira, Santa Ana, Rennell and Bellona, the Santa Cruz Islands, Tikopia, Anuta, and Fatutaka.

 The volcanic islands are rocky and steep with fringing reefs and limited continental shelf so that they dip steeply directly onto oceanic basement.
-They lie along the complex oblique collision boundary of the Pacific tectonic plate, subducting under the Indo-Australian plate.
+Theys have a mix of origins.
+The islands of Malaita, Ulawa, and northern Santa Isabel are volcanoes above hotspots in the mantle.
+The islands of Choiseul and Guadalcanal are the surface expression of a mid- oceanic ridge.

 SOLOMON ISLANDS